lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 To change preferences in LXImage :menuselection:`Edit --> Preferences`.
 The :guilabel:`General` tab has settings for the appearance of LXImage.
 To change the background color in a window press the button next to :guilabel:`Normal background color` and then a window will pop up showing your color choice.
 To change the background color when fullscreen press the button next to :guilabel:`Fullscreen background color` and the same color picker window will appear.
 To change how long it takes for a each slide to change change in a slideshow change the :guilabel:`Slide show interval (seconds)` field.
 To cancel your changes press the :guilabel:`Cancel` button.
 To apply your settings and exit the preference dialog by pressing the :guilabel:`OK` button.
 To show the image outline by default check the :guilabel:`Show image outline by default` checkbox.
 To show the annotations toolbar by default check the :guilabel:`Show annotations toolbar by default`.

 The :guilabel:`Thumbnails` tab manages settings for thumbnails.
 To show the thumbnails dock by default check the :guilabel:`Show thumbnails dock by default` checkbox.
+To not generate thumbnails for really large images change the :guilabel:`Image size limit for built in thumbnailer` checkbox.

 .. image:: lximage-prefrences.png